microsoft/fluentui/rfcs/packaging/communicating-convergence-status.md

 - Charting and maybe experiments would probably fall into the "preview (legacy)" category
 - Suite packages should list which components are converged or not

+### Use semver to help communicate status

+New packages should be created with version `0.1.0`.
+While the open source community (and even this repo) is extremely inconsistent in its use of `0.x` versions, that is in theory the "standard" way to indicate that a package is not production-ready.

+For packages which already have a `-beta` version greater than 0 published for various reasons, such as `react-button` or `react-cards`, we should keep those on a prerelease tag after the version 8 release to indicate that they're not yet official releases.
+Preferably `-alpha` (or `-dev`?) but if we need to continue using `-beta` that's fine.

+#### Open question: what npm `dist-tags` to use?

+- For in-development packages?
+  - `0.x`?
+  - `1.0.0-beta.x` or `8.0.0-beta.x`?
+  - Should we change anything about existing `latest` tag?
+- For in-preview packages (if we keep this notion)?
+  - `next`?
+  - `beta`?

 ## Discarded Solutions